 Initially I wanted to be an orthopedic surgeon and I was accepted to several medical schools, including our local Midwestern University of Osteopathic Medicine in Glendale.
 Shortly before beginning my first semester, I had a change of heart, and went to Los Angeles College of Chiropractic instead.
 It was the best choice I could have made!
 I love helping people avoid surgery and teaching them how to live a healthy lifestyle.
 I work with children, families, desk jockeys, weekend warriors, and athletes of all kinds, including several Olympians and NFL and NHL players.

 When I am not working, I love going to the gym, watching sports, outdoor activities, and exploring our wonderful state.
 My family still lives in Lawrence, Kansas.
-My mom Patti is a dental hygienist, my younger sister Becky is a social worker, and my dad is on a year-long assignment in Afghanistan as an attorney advising the Afghan government and US military.
+My mom Patti is a dental hygienist, my younger sister Becky is a social worker, and my dad is an attorney in law enforcement.